zainmo11/Quantum-Computing-Fundamentals/README.md

 The code verifies the teleportation by computing the fidelity between the original and teleported states.

+## Quantum Random Number Generator

+The Quantum Random Number Generator (QRNG) leverages quantum mechanical properties to generate truly random numbers, which is a key application in cryptography and security.

+The implementation:
+1. Creates a single qubit in superposition using a Hadamard gate
+2. Measures the qubit, collapsing it to either 0 or 1 with equal probability
+3. Repeats this process to generate a series of random bits
+4. Demonstrates the uniform distribution of the generated random numbers

 ## Results

 ### Bell States